T: +44 (0) 207 820 6381

 Elizabeth Cox leads NEF Consulting, overseeing the development of the consultancy role within the New Economics Foundation and collaborations with other organisations.
 Elizabeth is an experienced economist who has led the New Economics Foundation’s UK and international research on localities and local economies over 13 years.
 Her work ranges from conducting policy reviews, research design, and working with organisations to develop strategic theories of change, to developing and supporting the implementation of practical approaches to drive change.
 These include Community Wealth Building to develop local economies, co-designing outcomes-based commissioning approaches for local authorities to increase the social value created, and developing impact frameworks for social impact investors and social businesses.

 Elizabeth is a specialist in developing co-designed approaches, and has extensive experience of managing large and complex projects.
-She has collaborated on projects across the UK and in South America, South Africa, India and Europe.
+She has collaborated on projects across the UK and in South America, South Africa, India, Japan and Europe.
 Prior to working at the New Economics Foundation, Elizabeth was a research Fellow at Aberdeen University, and a policy advisor in the Ministry of Agriculture, Guyana.

 Outside of NEF, Elizabeth is a founding Director of Vauxhall energy, a community benefit society that empowers residents to generate their own clean energy on the roofs of five blocks in Vauxhall Gardens Estate, London.